 What is CANSail?

 CANSail is a national curriculum designed by Sail Canada.
-Sail Canada’s CANSail dinghy curriculum offer the best parts of the CYA’s “traditional ” White / Bronze / Learn-to-Race / Silver / Gold program with an updated progressive pathway to learn and develop in fundamental dinghy sailboat handling skills, and sets the foundation for athlete and sailor-leadership development regardless of type of dinghy being used (single handed or double handed).
+Sail Canada’s CANSail dinghy curriculum is a progressive pathway to learn and develop fundamental dinghy sailboat handling skills.
+It also sets the foundation for athlete and sailor-leadership development regardless of type of dinghy being used (single handed or double handed).

 CANSail programming means lots of time on the water in a safe, fun and active learning environment, with relatively less time spent in a classroom.
 Sailors learn the skills and enter into fun and challenging experiences suited to their age and stage of development.
 The programming is designed to get – and keep – sailors excited about sailing for life!
 6 CANSail levels of standard promotes teaching and progressive training of core dinghy sailing skills.